bramscher/konmashi/tasks/prd-konmashi-mvp.md

 * **Scalability & Performance:** Handling growth in users, clients, and content.
 * **Cost Management & Token Economy:** Accurately managing AI service costs.
 * **Market Competition & Differentiation:** Maintaining value in a rapidly evolving AI space.

+**Multi-Tenant Architecture:** All tenant-specific data (brand identity, content, ideabank, social connections, etc.) is associated with a Team (company/client), not just a user.
+RBAC is enforced at the Team level for all admin and sensitive operations.

 ## 6. Testing requirements